 In brief, they are apps that enable you to integrate new functionalities and features to your WordPress site in a way similar to how apps work on your smartphone.

 WordPress currently offers tens of thousands of free plugins directly.
 Github and other third-party websites offer thousands more.

 In addition to that, individual companies and developers offer thousands of premium WordPress plugins.

 WordPress was launched in 2005 as a way to help people start blogs, but the platform has evolved tremendously and is now a formidable content management system (CMS) and application framework.
 Plugins played the main role in the success of WordPress.

-WordPress plugins can be integrated into the WordPress software and run on top of it, enabling you to create anything from a blog to a fully operational commercial website.
+Product designer WordPress plugin can be integrated into the WordPress software and run on top of it, enabling you to create anything from a blog to a fully operational commercial website.
 The following are examples of what you can do with plugins:

 - WooCommerce – Create an online store

 - Job Manager – Build a job board

 - Directory plugins – Create business directories